VVUQ · Module 8 of 10

 Local derivative over a wide rangeRanking wrong for large variations"Is the input range small?"Use global sensitivity for wide ranges.

-Comparing raw derivativesDifferent units confuse the ranking"Did I normalise?"Use normalized sensitivity to compare inputs.
+Comparing raw derivativesDifferent units confuse the ranking"Did I normalise?"Use normalized sensitivity to compare inputs on one scale.

-Ignoring interactionsFirst-order indices do not sum to 1"Where did the rest of the variance go?"The remainder is interaction, not error.
+Ignoring interactionsFirst-order indices do not sum to 1"Where did the rest of the variance go?"Under the independent-input decomposition the shortfall is interaction variance, not error, and it belongs to no single input.

 07